Article by John Tribbia

 The technical version of this post, with full statistical details, model specifications, and reproducible code, is available here.

 Every AI company tells the same story: better models, more engagement.
-It sounds obvious.
-But when you try to prove it with data, it falls apart fast.
+The claim feels obvious until you try to prove it with data.

 Here’s the problem.
 When a company rolls out a new AI model, everything else changes too.
 There’s a press cycle.
 New features ship alongside it.
 Marketing ramps up.
 Maybe it’s the start of a new quarter and everyone’s trying to hit goals.
 Engagement goes up, sure, but claiming the model caused that is like saying your umbrella made it rain.

-More importantly, I wanted to answer the question that comes right after: if quality does drive retention, where should you invest next?
-Because if you can measure quality’s effect at the category level - coding, creative writing, math - you can build a quality investment map that tells you exactly which improvement will buy the most retention per dollar spent.
+I also wanted to answer the next question: if quality drives retention, where should you invest next?
+If you can measure quality’s effect at the category level (coding, creative writing, math), you can build a quality investment map that shows which improvements buy the most retention per dollar.

-And because the framework runs on synthetic data with a known answer programmed in, I can offer something most observational analyses can’t: a direct accuracy check.
-The method recovers 90% of the true effect — and the remaining 10% is attributable to a well-understood, correctable source of noise.
+Because the framework runs on synthetic data with a known answer programmed in, I can offer something most observational analyses cannot: a direct accuracy check.
+The method recovers 90% of the true effect, and the remaining 10% comes from a well-understood, correctable source of noise.

-The trick is surprisingly intuitive.
-Even when every user is on the same AI model, not everyone gets the same quality of experience.
+The core idea is simple.
+Even when every user is on the same AI model, users do not get the same quality of experience.

-Think about it.
 A software engineer mostly asks the AI to write code.
 A novelist uses it for creative writing.
 A student uses it for math homework.
-And AI models aren’t equally good at everything.
-They might be excellent at coding but mediocre at creative writing.
+AI models are not equally strong across all of those tasks.
+A model may be excellent at coding and weaker at creative writing.

 That means the engineer is getting a better product experience than the novelist, even though they’re using the exact same model.
 And that difference has nothing to do with when the model was released.
 It’s baked into how each person uses the tool.